epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 **Accessibility of data and programming code**

-The code for this analysis, interim results, and final results can be found at: doi.org/10.5281/zenodo.3630425
+The code and data for this analysis, interim results, and final results can be found at: doi.org/10.5281/zenodo.3630424

 References
 ----------